siyangsun/courtyard/content/cognitive scaffolding.md

 ---
-title: "Cognitive scaffolding"
+title: Cognitive scaffolding
-tags:
+tags: []
-- hallway
 ---

 Cognitive scaffolding is an educational framework where something helps reduce the cognitive load of a task until the learner is ready to do so without it (I like to think of this as how training wheels help you learn how to ride a bike, or crutches help you start to walk again after an injury).